Gayle Burgher, Administrative Assistant

 Aubrey Yee is a futurist, systems thinker, and passionate advocate for positive social transformation in Hawaii.

 With Hawaii Leadership Forum, Aubrey is in charge of support for and development of the Forum of Fellows network.
 She also actively coaches Fellows who want to create scalable social change projects and innovative collaborative efforts.
-Some would call this the work of a Network Weaver.

 Aubrey has consulted as a researcher at the Hawaii Research Center for Futures Studies (HRCFS) and as a strategist and writer for the foundation Sustainable America, which seeks to create food and energy security in America.
 She has co-facilitated foresight workshops for the State Office of Planning on Oahu, West Maui Neighborhood Board, the Hawaii Futures Summit, Samsung Corporation, Kamehameha Schools, Oxfam’s Asian Development Dialogue Series, the first annual Myanmar Futures Exchange and a variety of private businesses and nonprofit organizations.